 Inflation stocks are those companies that have historically performed well during times of rising prices.
 These companies may have a few characteristics that make them attractive to investors during inflationary times.

 A key characteristic of an inflation stock is strong pricing power.
 Companies that have strong pricing power can pass on increased costs to consumers by raising prices.
 This way they can maintain their profit margins.
 This is particularly important during times of inflation when input costs, such as raw materials or labor, are increasing.
+Join Wealth Daily today for FREE.
+We’ll keep you on top of all the hottest investment ideas before they hit Wall Street.
+Become a member today, and get our latest free report: “Why You Need to Fire Your Money Manager.”

 Another characteristic of inflation stocks is companies with appreciating assets.
 Companies that have assets that appreciate in value during inflation, such as real estate or commodities, may also perform well.
 For example, real estate investment trusts (REITs) that own properties that can be rented out at higher rates during inflationary periods may see their profits increase.